Hedd Wyn (film): Plot

 On 31 July 1917, the Fusiliers go over the top and into the Battle of Passchendaele.
-Crawling through swampy shell holes filled with corpses, Ellis witnesses his fellow soldiers being shot and blown to pieces around him.
-At last, he is wounded by shrapnel and crumples to the ground.
-After hours of lying in no man's land, Ellis is evacuated to an aid post, where he succumbs to his injuries.
-His parents are devastated when they receive a telegram informing them of Ellis' death.
-Jini weeps inconsolably as she reads Ellis' last letter, in which her beloved proposed marriage in a poem.
-Mary Catherine, in a last tribute to her friend, casts the manuscript of Ellis' poem Rhyfel (War) into the river.

-The Evans family receives another telegram which announces that Ellis' submission has won the National Eisteddfod.
-To the sound of R. Williams Parry's Englynion coffa Hedd Wyn (Englynion in memory of Hedd Wyn), the chair which Ellis has dreamed of all his life is delivered to his parents' farmhouse, robed in black.
+Ellis witnesses his fellow soldiers being shot and blown to pieces around him before, finally, he is wounded by shrapnel and crumples to the ground.
+After hours lying in no man's land, Ellis is evacuated to an aid post, where he succumbs to his injuries.
+His parents are devastated when they receive a telegram informing them of his death.
+Jini weeps inconsolably as she reads Ellis' last letter, in which he proposes marriage.
+Soon after, the Evans family receives another telegram which announces that Ellis' submission has won the National Eisteddfod and the chair which Ellis has dreamed of all his life is delivered to his parents' farmhouse, robed in black.

 Commentary

 Hedd Wyn has been cited by Kate Woodward of Aberystwyth University as one of "a number of films produced for S4C which ... scrutinized the trinity of dynamic tensions that existed between Wales, England and 'Britain'".
-It is described as "expressing the feelings of Welsh men who are fighting the British cause in wartime, despite their being at odds with aspects of the conflict and the priorities of a Westminster government....In the film, the war-mongering attitude is synonymous with England and Englishness, and the Welsh and English languages are persistently juxtaposed....[T]he Welsh language is a site of struggle, but by exploring its difference with the English language, it is also a means of defining and strengthening one’s identity".
+It is described as "expressing the feelings of Welsh men who are fighting the British cause in wartime, despite their being at odds with aspects of the conflict and the priorities of a Westminster government....In the film, the war-mongering attitude is synonymous with England and Englishness, and the Welsh and English languages are persistently juxtaposed....[T]he Welsh language is a site of struggle, but by exploring its difference with the English language, it is also a means of defining and strengthening one's identity".